joelclermont/kendo-docs/getting-started/framework/draganddrop/drag.md

 ## Drag Event Coordinates and Information

 In each event handler, the Drag component passes its data in the event handler parameter.
-The event information is grouped in two axis object instances — `x` and `y`.
+The event information is grouped in two [DragAxis](/api/framework/dragaxis) object instances — `x` and `y`.
-Each axis instance has the following fields:

-*   `location` - the offset of the mouse/touch relative to the _entire document_ (pageX/Y);
-*   `startLocation` - the offset of the mouse/touch relative to the document when the drag started;
-*   `client` - the offset of the mouse/touch relative to the _viewport_ (clientX/Y);
-*   `delta` - the change from the previous event location
-*   `velocity` - the pixels per millisecond speed of the current move.
-For instance, the mobile ScrollView widget considers a drag with velocity below 0.8 a slow one, while velocity above 1.6 is a fast one.

 ### Access event coordinates in drag move event